Space: 1889: Reception

 G. E. Smith reviewed Space: 1889 in Space Gamer/Fantasy Gamer No. 85.
 Smith commented that "the Space: 1889 system encompasses a serious game, produced by serious game designers who have their tongues lovingly but firmly in their cheeks, at least in the technology areas.
 But it all seems to work wonderfully well and is a delight to read and work with, as well as play."

 Paul Mason reviewed Space: 1889 for Games International magazine, and gave it 3 stars out of 5, and stated that "All in all, a good game.
 Not a great game, but certainly worth a try if you like the idea of the background."

+Stewart Wieck reviewed Space: 1889 in White Wolf #15 (April/May 1989), rating it a 5 out of 5 and stated that "If the setting interests you at all, then you should try to game.
+The system itself is easy to learn and use and shouldn't interfere with your ability to tell a story."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this game "one of the most imaginative RPGs of the last decade."
+Swan thought the character generation rules were "a terrific system producing playable, well-rounded PCs in just a few minutes."
+Swan found the rest of the game "similarly elegant."
+Swan concluded by giving this game an excellent rating of 3.5 out of 4, saying, "What makes Space: 1889 a joy is its delightful setting, rendered in loving, whimsical detail."

 The Games Machine reviewed Space: 1889 and stated that "this is one very entertaining package and after a play you'll soon be wanting to return to the Crown Colony of Sytis on Mars!"